 The compressor must continually replenish the air in the tank without overfilling it—which requires the compressor and engine to adjust their operating levels continually.

-With variable speed capability and a “wide turndown” range, a gas engine can operate more efficiently at reduced load levels than an electric motor which lacks such flexibility.
+With variable speed capability and a “wide turndown” range, a gas turbine can operate more efficiently at reduced load levels than an electric motor which lacks such flexibility.

 Engine-driven air compressors operate reliably where the electrical supply is non-existent or unreliable.

 Blowers are used in a wide range of processes that are integral to mining, the manufacturing, petrochemical and food processing industries and utility operation.
 These processes, which require large flows of air or gases, include ventilation, dust collection, drying, heat treatment and testing processes.
-Waukesha gas engines or aeroderivative gas turbines, such as those manufactured by GE, are often used to power blowers used in waste treatment plant operations.
+Aeroderivative gas turbines are often used to power blowers used in waste treatment plant operations.

 Chillers are the heart of the systems that supply air conditioning for buildings and refrigeration needs for industrial and commercial applications.
-Chillers driven by engines or turbines such as GE’s Waukesha gas engines or aeroderivative gas turbines can be used in almost any application requiring chilled water.
+Chillers driven by GE’s aeroderivative gas turbines can be used in almost any application requiring chilled water.
 They are well suited to larger-tonnage cooling loads in areas with medium-to-high electric rates and have the potential to capture waste heat from the engine or turbine for other process needs.

 How It Works